agude/agude.github.io/_drafts/2021-04-26-where_to_host_public_datasets.md

 {% capture file_dir %}/files/switrs-dataset{% endcapture %}

-I spent a lot of time cleaning up the [California Statewide Integrated Traffic Records System (SWITRS)][switrs] dataset for use in my own projects.
-I even wrote a [helpful script][s2s] to do so automatically.
-I thought that would make it easy for others to use the data, but no. They still had to request the data, download it, and then run the scripts.
-Worse, some of the old data was no longer available.
+Cleaning a dataset is tough work.
+I spent weeks figuring out what all the columns of the [California Statewide Integrated Traffic Records System (SWITRS)][switrs] dataset meant and additional time [writing scripts to parse and fix it][s2s].
+I wanted other people to be able to make use of the data without going through the same hassle, so I released the scripts.

 [switrs]: http://iswitrs.chp.ca.gov/Reports/jsp/userLogin.jsp
 [s2s]: {% post_url 2016-11-01-switrs_to_sqlite %}

+It wasn't enough.
+People still had to request the data, download it, and then run the scripts.
+Still too much of a hurdle for most people.
+And worse, California no longer provided some of the oldest data.
+It was suddenly impossible for other people to reproduce my earlier work!

 [sqlite]: https://en.wikipedia.org/wiki/SQLite

+Luckily, I had saved all of the data.
+So I decided to [host the dataset online][hosted_dataset_post] to make it easy to start using right away.

-I decided to [create a clean dataset and host it][hosted_dataset_post] so that people could start using it immediately.
-Unfortunately, the data was pretty large, so finding a site to host it was not easy.
-In the end I choose two
-places: [**Kaggle**][db_link] and [**Zenodo**][zen_link].
+But there was a problem: the dataset was so large that finding a site to host it was not easy.
+In the end I choose two places: [**Kaggle**][db_link] and [**Zenodo**][zen_link].
 In this post I'll share the lessons I learned, the benefits of each site, and why I think using both is the right thing to do.

 [hosted_dataset_post]: {% post_url 2020-11-24-switrs_sqlite_hosted_dataset %}
 [db_link]: https://www.kaggle.com/alexgude/california-traffic-collision-data-from-switrs
 [zen_link]: https://zenodo.org/record/4284843

-## Requirements?
+## My Requirements

 - FREE
 - EASY